WebTools-NG/WebTools-NG/README.md

 </a>
 <br>
 <a href="https://www.thetvdb.com/">For providing a beautiful API for free, since we are a non profit Open Source project.</a><br>
- Please consider subscribing to the TVDB. <a href="https://thetvdb.com/subscribe">Here</a>
+ Please consider subscribing to the TVDB <a href="https://thetvdb.com/subscribe">Here</a>